 When you sell capital property at a gain, you must report 50 percent as income.
 If you have a capital loss, you can use it to offset capital gains you have elsewhere to lower your taxes.

 In this context, it can be tempting to create a loss by disposing, on paper, of a property that has lost value while not really disposing of the property in actuality.
 This is where the superficial loss rules come into play.

 A superficial loss occurs when you dispose of capital property for a loss and you, or a person affiliated with you, buys, or has a right to buy the same or identical property during the period starting 30 calendar days before and ending 30 calendar days after the sale.

 The meaning of identical property varies by type of property, but it generally means properties that are the same in all material respects.
 For example, two gold bars are identical even if they have different serial numbers.
 However, two cottages located in different places are not considered identical, even though both are cottages.

 In these circumstances, the loss is called a superficial loss and is not deductible.

-For example, if you purchased a building for $200,000 and sold it for $100,000, you would incur a capital loss of $100,000.
+Say you purchased a building for $200,000 and sold it for $100,000, you would incur a capital loss of $100,000.
 You can use this loss to offset income from capital gains on your income tax return including the year of disposition, or you can carry the loss back three years or forward indefinitely.